blueish9/redux-dispatcher/README.md

 <details>
 <summary>
-When your action trigger some side effect (like API request), you can use <b>withResult</b> helper as an alternative mechanism for callback.
+When your action trigger some side effect (like API request), you can use a built-in <b>$result</b> helper as an alternative mechanism for callback.

 (Available from v1.6)
 </summary>